nishkarsh25/React-YoutubeClone/README.md

 This project wouldn't be possible without the contributions of the following:

 - **React**: A JavaScript library for building user interfaces.
 Visit [React](https://reactjs.org/) for more information.

+- **React Icons**: React Icons provides a comprehensive library of icons for React applications.
+Visit [React Icons](https://react-icons.github.io/react-icons/) for more information.

 - **Tailwind CSS**: A utility-first CSS framework for creating custom designs rapidly.
 Visit [Tailwind CSS](https://tailwindcss.com/) for more information.